hpcugent/vsc_user_docs/docs/intro-Cloud/configure_instances.md

 [shared file systems](shares.md#shared-file-systems-using-manila)).
-On the other hand \_vsc network is used to connect to or provide VSC services via VSC network and floating IPs.
-When an instance is created in
-OpenStack and connected to the \_vm, \_nfs or \_vsc networks, it is automatically assigned a fixed IP address in that network.
+On the other hand \_vsc network is used to connect to or provide VSC services via VSC network and floating or dedicated project's VSC IPs.
+When an instance is created in OpenStack and connected to the \_vm, \_nfs or \_vsc networks, it is automatically assigned a fixed local IP address in that network.
 This IP address is permanently associated with the instance until the instance is terminated.